MatMacc/Abalone/README.md

     sex_F, sex_I, sex_M

 2) Correlation heatmap:
     A correlation matrix is computed on the encoded dataframe and visualized with Seaborn.

+3) Outliers removal

-3) Feature selection (dropping columns):
+4) Feature selection and/or engineering:
-    The notebook creates alternative feature sets by dropping some weight columns, for example:
+    The notebook creates alternative feature sets, for example:

     - dropping: Shucked_weight, Viscera_weight, Shell_weight
-    - and/or dropping: Whole_weight.
+    - dropping: Whole_weight
+    - feature engineering, like density or weight ratios.

     The resulting dataframe is used as the final X.

-4) Scaling
+5) Scaling
     A StandardScaler is used:
     ```
     from sklearn.preprocessing import StandardScaler